hknfrt/image-uploads/README.md

 Getting Started
+First, Clone

+Clone this repo by HTTPS or SSH

-First, run the development server:
+After run the development server:

 npm run dev
 # or